garyongguanjie/Database-Start-Scripts/README.md

 This will give your vm an ip address and you can connect to it directly.
 ## mysql
 * mysqlserversetup.sh
-  This sets up the database server, opens up the ports for external usage(optional prompt) and starts mysql on boot(optional prompt).
+  This sets up the database server, opens up the ports for external usage and starts mysql on boot.
 * mysqldbsetup.sh
   This sets up the database and loads the csv file automatically into the database.

 How to run:

+some commands might request user permission.
+Use `yes | command` to get pass this.
 ```
 wget -c https://raw.githubusercontent.com/garyongguanjie/Database-Start-Scripts/master/mysql/mysqlserversetup.sh -O mysqlserversetup.sh
 sudo bash mysqlserversetup.sh